Wood Oils: A User’s Guide

-What Is Wood Oil?
+What Are Wood Oils?

 These natural oils are perfect for use on raw wood or as a top coat for items covered in Real Milk Paint, these finishing oils penetrate wood deeply to replenish moisture lost to time and use.
-While not as durable as lacquer or varnish, wood oils do offer water resistance and ample protection for household furnishings, and they also allow reapplication as needed to keep surfaces looking their very best.
+While not as durable as lacquer or varnish, wood oils do offer water resistance and ample protection for household furnishings and exterior wood surfaces, and they also allow reapplication as needed to keep surfaces looking their very best.

 Should I Oil My Wood Furniture?

-This versatile oil finish adds a beautiful sheen and extra durability to your favorite pieces, helping them retain their beauty even when frequently used by you and your family.
-In some cases, wood oils can even help you conceal small flaws and scratches in wood without the need for repairs or refinishing.
+This versatile oil finish adds a beautiful sheen and extra durability to your favorite wood furniture pieces, helping them retain their beauty even when frequently used by you and your family.
+In some cases, wood oils can even help you conceal small flaws and scratches in wood furniture and wood surfaces without the need for repairs or refinishing.

 Is Wax or Oil Better for Wood?

 Keep in mind that waxes typically serve as a topcoat, so you can use them over raw and finished wood alike, though they typically need reapplication 4 to 6 times a year.
-Wood oils as a finish tend to last longer, reducing maintenance requirements and allows fuss-free repairs as needed.
+Wood oils as a finish tend to last longer, reducing maintenance requirements and allowing fuss-free repairs as needed.

 What Is the Best Oil for Wood?

-If, however, you plan on finishing outdoor decor such as garden benches or Adirondack chairs, our Outdoor Defense Oil proves adept at protecting and preserving wood, concrete and stone alike from both time and inclement weather.
-Additionally, some wood oils feature a tint to help accentuate wood grain and aid in covering small surface flaws.
+If, however, you plan on finishing exterior wood surfaces such as garden benches or Adirondack chairs, our Outdoor Defense Oil proves adept at protecting and preserving wood, concrete, and stone alike from both time and inclement weather.
+Additionally, some wood oil finishes feature a tint to help accentuate wood grain and aid in covering small surface flaws.

 Directions for Use